Apply for incubation and get €60k for your startup

 These are the evaluation criteria:

-The TEB consists of representatives from ESA, The Innovation Fund, EIFO, and the 3 ESA BIC hubs in Denmark.
+The TEB consists of representatives from ESA, The Innovation Fund, EIFO, and the 4 Danish ESA BIC hubs.

 Can apply again if my first application has been rejected?